crimeiscool/crimeiscool/README.md

-- 👋 Hi, I’m @crimeiscool
+- 👋 Hi, I’m Benny
-- 🌱 I’m currently learning html
+- 🌱 I’m doing some random stuff and more !
-- 📫 My discord crime_187
+- 📫 My discord celestino_144